 - After additional maternity leave, an employee is entitled to return to either the same job or, if this is not reasonably practicable, to another suitable job, on terms and conditions that are no less favourable to her than those that applied previously.

 - Pregnant employees and those who are on maternity leave have significant employment protections.
 They are entitled not to be subjected to a detriment or to be dismissed because they are pregnant or because they have taken, or plan to take, maternity leave.

 - Pregnancy and maternity are protected characteristics under the Equality Act 2010, and treating someone unfavourably because of pregnancy or maternity is discrimination.

-- Women may be eligible to convert some of their maternity leave into shared parental leave, that can be taken either by the woman or her partner, on a more flexible basis than has been the case (see 'In-depth - Returning to work' and section on 'Shared parental leave').
+- Employees may be eligible to convert some of their maternity leave into shared parental leave, that can be taken either by the mother or their partner, on a more flexible basis than has been the case (see 'In-depth - Returning to work' and section on 'Shared parental leave').